CesarF/Microservice-nodejs-mosquitto-to-kafka/README.md

-# microservice_node_mosquitto_to_rabbit
+# microservice_node_mosquitto_to_broker

-This microservice write in javascript works as a bridge for mosquitto and rabbitmq.
+This microservice write in javascript works as a bridge for mosquitto to rabbitmq and mosquitto to kafka.

 It uses MQTT.js and ampqlib, both in last version.